Reviews You Can Rely On

 Over several months, our team of professional mountain bike testers rode each of the electric mountain bikes in our test selection on various trails and terrain in a range of climates.
 We had each tester ride each of the bikes numerous times, often riding the different models back to back for the sake of comparison.
 We didn't go easy on them.
 Instead, we treated them all as if they were our own, putting them through the wringer to identify their strengths and weaknesses.

-Our testing of electric Mountain bikes covers five rating metrics:
+Our testing covers five rating metrics:

 • Downhill Performance tests (30% of overall score weighting)